couchbase/query/docs/n1ql-logic.md

 ### Begin

-A BEGIN statement creates an explicit block for scoping.
+A BEGIN statement creates an explicit block.

 begin: